A glossary of regularly used terms and phrases related to SENDIASS.

 Academies get money direct from the government, not the local council.
 They’re run by an academy trust which employs the staff.

-Local authorities must carry out a review of every EHC plan at least once every 12 months
+Local authorities must carry out an annual review of every EHC plan at least once every 12 months

 CCGs are groups of professionals that work together to commission health services, ensuring there is sufficient capacity contracted to deliver the necessary services to people.